 The Tbilisi Outlet Village is an outlet centre being developed in Tbilisi, Georgia.
 Credit: Tbilisi Outlet Village.

-The groundbreaking ceremony of the Tbilisi Outlet Village was held in September 2021.
+The groundbreaking ceremony for the Tbilisi Outlet Village was held in September 2021.
 Credit: Tbilisi Outlet Village.

-Phase one of the project is expected to open in 2024.
+Phase one of the project was opened in September 2024.
 Credit: Tbilisi Outlet Village.

-Phase two is expected to begin three years after phase one opening.
+Phase two is expected to be completed in 2028.
 Credit: Tbilisi Outlet Village.

 The Tbilisi Outlet Village was recognised as Project of the Future at the 11th CEE Investment Awards 2021.
 Credit: Tbilisi Outlet Village.

-Georgian Outlets and Resort Group (GORG), a company established by a group of entrepreneurs, is developing the project in partnership with The Outlet Resource Group (TORG), a real estate firm.
+Georgian Outlets and Resort Group (GORG), a company established by a group of entrepreneurs, is developing the project in partnership with the Outlet Resource Group (TORG), a real estate company.
 TORG is responsible for the development, leasing and future management of the retail centre.

 The project was awarded the Retail Project of the Future at the CEE Investment Awards in Warsaw in 2021.